Cell Phones and Driving Don’t Mix

-Teens in particular are four times more likely to be involved in a car crash as a result of distracted driving, according to IDOT.
+Teens in particular are more likely to be susceptible to distraction behind the wheel.
 That’s why Braselton and her ThinkFirst team give approximately 500 to 600 presentations each year to area K – 12 schools, reaching about 25,000 students annually.

 Northwestern Medicine Central DuPage Hospital in Winfield, Illinois, has maintained a local chapter of the ThinkFirst National Injury Prevention Foundation for almost 30 years, and Northwestern Medicine has recently added chapters at Northwestern Medicine Kishwaukee Hospital in DeKalb, Illinois, and Northwestern Medicine Lake Forest Hospital in Lake Forest, Illinois.

 Talking to adolescents about safe driving is the central focus of the ThinkFirst for Teens program, and Braselton says that teens’ peer passengers can actually be a bigger distraction than their cell phones.

 Helping young people understand the importance of good decision-making, especially relative to traffic safety, is part of ThinkFirst’s primary goal to prevent brain and spinal cord injuries.

 “Reaching all grade levels with essential safety information reinforces our motto, ‘Use your mind to protect your body,’” Braselton says.
 “We urge younger kids to be good passengers by encouraging their parents and caregivers to drive distraction-free.
 It really comes down to being present in the moment.”